Fast,

 -

-Determination of Apparent Specific Gravity: To determine the apparent specific gravity bring the aggregate to a saturated surface dry (SSD) condition.
-Measure the weight of the SSD aggregate then compare to the weight of an equal amount of water.
+Calculation of Apparent Specific Gravity: Bring the aggregate to a saturated surface dry (SSD) condition.
+Measure the weight of the SSD aggregate then compare it to the weight of an equal amount of water.
 This value accounts for the volume of aggregate particles minus the volume of aggregate pores filled with water.
+The test measures the weight of coarse aggregate under three different sample conditions to calculate various specific gravities and absorption.

 By following these steps you can determine the specific gravity and apparent specific gravity of coarse aggregates and meet the requirements for construction projects.